Kyiv School of Economics: Curriculum and management

 KSE is governed by its board of directors, which bears legal and fiduciary responsibility for the whole organization and oversees its activities.
-The board is chaired by Yegor Grygorenko, chair of the KSE Board; Manager, Bain & Company; KSE (EERC)’2001.
+The board of directors is chaired by Yegor Grygorenko (KSE EERC 2001); the International Academic Board is chaired by Yurii Gorodnichenko.
 The board includes several senior representatives of Western donor organizations and Ukrainian corporations.
-The members of the board meet every year and have separate discussions on successes and challenges in the KSE development.
+Members of the board meet every year and discuss successes and challenges in the KSE development.

 The academic quality of the KSE MA Program is continuously overseen by the International Academic Board chaired Yurii Gorodnichenko, University of California, Berkeley, US.
 The head of IAB is also the member of the board of directors.
 One of the members of IAB is Roger Myerson.
 He was awarded the 2007 Nobel Memorial Prize in Economic Sciences in recognition of his contributions to mechanism design theory, which analyzes rules for coordinating economic agents efficiently when they have different information and difficulty trusting each other.